inaimathi/robot-army-for-good/resources/pdb_shrinker_prompt.md

 - **Do not add new issues** that were not in the prior report.
 - If the prior report contains multiple suspected issues that are actually the same root cause, merge them and say so.
 - If the prior report lacks enough evidence, explicitly say what is missing (e.g., “need exact stack trace”, “need failing test output”, “need contract/spec reference”).
+- If the prior report shows a flaky/non-deterministic failure, your repro must include how to make it deterministic (seed/reproducer) or you must mark it UNCLEAR and say what would be needed to stabilize it.

 ## Required output format